If not properly cared for, faulty or worn out brakes can put you in danger whilst driving, and lead to the need for expensive repairs.

 The MOT tester will carry out a visual inspection of the brake pads, looking for any wear and tear.

-The function of the ABS warning light and its sequence of operation will be checked during the MOT test.
-The footbrake can lead to MOT failure if it touches the floor, the brake pedal rubber or brake pedal pivot are excessively worn out, or if the servo assistance system is not working properly.
+If the footbrake touches the floor, the brake pedal rubber or brake pedal pivot are excessively worn out, or the servo assistance system is not working properly, then your vehicle may fail its MOT.

-The brake pedal will fail the MOT if the grooves or raised grip sections on the pedal are worn smooth.
 However, this will not be classed as a fail if the vehicle was manufactured with a brake pedal which does not have grooves or anti-slip material.

 Some vehicles have a dashboard warning light which can signal when the brake pads are wearing out - the same light can sometimes light up when the handbrake is applied.